Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 @@@

-We had already added the test audio file to the workspace, and now we need to associate it with the `"in"` key of the FScape attribute map: Press on the audio file entry in the main workspace window, keep the button pressed and move the mouse over the attribute map view, finding a position at the bottom of a row.
+We had already added the test audio file to the workspace, and now we need to associate it with the `"in"` key of the FScape attribute map: Press on the audio file entry in the workspace root window, keep the button pressed and move the mouse over the attribute map view, finding a position at the bottom of a row.
 You should see the mouse pointer change to a drag-and-drop pointer, and a thick line on the attribute map view indicates the drop position.
 Release the mouse button.
 A dialog pops up to specify the key name.
 Enter `in` and confirm.
 The new